 Hey Siri: To get Siri working by just shouting at it rather than pressing a button go to Settings > Siri & Search > Listen for "Hey Siri".

 Disable Proactive Assistant: If you don't want Siri to suggest apps, people, locations, and more when you use the Spotlight Search, you can always disable Siri Suggestions.
-Open Settings > Siri and Search > Suggestions in Search, Suggestions in Look Up and Suggestion on Lock Screen.
+Open Settings > Siri and Search.
+There is a Suggestions from Apple section that you can toggle various options on or off.

 Tell Siri to remember what you see on screen: Siri can set reminders.
 You know this.
 But she can also remind you about whatever is displayed on your device screen - whether it be a website or note.
 Just say "Siri, remind me about this," and she'll scan the page and add relevant details to your Reminders app.